Retire abroad — 2026 leaders

 - Build your community before you arrive.
 Join online expat forums, Facebook groups, and subreddits for your target country.
 Connect with people who have already made the move — their firsthand experience is invaluable.

 Not sure which country fits your situation best?
 Take our 2-minute quiz and get a personalized ranking based on your budget, healthcare needs, climate preferences, and lifestyle priorities.
+Planning with a partner?
+Try our partner compatibility planner to align on priorities, or use the seasonal planner to find the best time of year to visit and settle in.

 Retiring abroad is one of the most significant lifestyle decisions you will ever make — and one of the most rewarding when it is grounded in real data rather than daydreams.
-The ten best countries to retire abroad in 2025 are not theoretical options.
+The ten best countries to retire abroad in 2026 are not theoretical options.
 They are proven destinations where tens of thousands of retirees are already living well, accessing quality healthcare, and enjoying a richness of daily life that their home-country budgets simply could not support.

 The window of opportunity is real.
 Visa programs designed for retirees are more common and more welcoming than they have ever been.
 Healthcare systems abroad are more accessible.
 And the tools to research, compare, and plan your move are better than at any point in history.